 WHAT IS THE SEAT HEIGHT OF THE BIKES?

 The seat height varies depending on which bike you choose but on average they are 80 – 84cm.
 At 5’9″ tall and with a 29″ inside leg, a rider is able to sit on the bike with knees bent and feet on the floor, this is because we will be riding bikes with smaller frames, designed for the Asian people who are typically shorter than westerners!

 SOME OF THE TRAILS LOOK A BIT NARROW, WILL I HAVE TO RIDE THEM?

-No, the support vehicle (usually a Ford Ranger 4×4 pickup truck, as seen in the photos section) can only drive along the roads suitable for it, such as compacted dirt tracks wide enough but obviously, it cannot drive up the narrow trails.
+No, the support vehicle (usually a Ford Ranger 4×4 pickup truck, as seen in the photos section if supplied when there are more than 6 riders) can only drive along the roads suitable for it, such as compacted dirt tracks wide enough but obviously, it cannot drive up the narrow trails.
 If you prefer not to ride the narrower trails (or through the streams etc, perhaps because you have a pillion) you simply follow the support vehicle or the alternative route clearly provided by the tour guide and meet up with the group on the other side of that section (usually only a few miles).
 Usually the trail sections are only short sections throughout the tour.
 There are many options, so that everyone can ride within their comfort zone and are not encourage or forced to do anything they are not comfortable doing

 DO I NEED TO HAVE A MOTORCYCLE LICENSE?
 I CAN RIDE A BIKE!